-A limited literature search was conducted by an information specialist on key resources including MEDLINE, the Cochrane Library, the University of York Centre for Reviews and Dissemination databases, the websites of Canadian and major international health technology agencies, as well as a focused Internet search.
-The search strategy comprised both controlled vocabulary, such as the National Library of Medicine's MeSH (Medical Subject Headings), and keywords.
+A limited literature search was conducted by an information specialist on key resources including MEDLINE All (1946-) via Ovid, the Cochrane Library, the University of York Centre for Reviews and Dissemination (CRD) databases, the websites of Canadian and major international health technology agencies, as well as a focused Internet search.
+The search strategy was comprised of both controlled vocabulary, such as the National Library of Medicine's MeSH (Medical Subject Headings), and keywords.
 The main search concepts were electronic aids for daily living and physical disabilities.
 No filters were applied to limit the retrieval by study type.
 Where possible, retrieval was limited to the human population.
-The search was also limited to English language documents published between January 1, 2015 and February 12, 2020.
-An update of the literature search was run on December 7, 2020, to capture new research published after the initial search.
+The search was also limited to English language documents published between January 01, 2015 and February 12, 2020.
+An update of the literature search was run on December 07, 2020, to capture new research published after the initial search.

-Additionally, a supplemental search was conducted in MEDLINE to locate publications from select countries identified in scoping as having programs related to EADL.
+Additionally, a supplemental search was conducted in MEDLINE to locate publications from select countries.
 The main search concepts were electronic aids for daily living and Australia, New Zealand, Denmark, Sweden, Norway, Finland, Iceland, and Greenland.
-The search was also limited to English language documents published between January 1, 2015 and January 14, 2021.
+The search was also limited to English language documents published between January 01, 2015 and January 14, 2021.
 No filters were applied to limit the retrieval by study type.